TritonDataCenter/manta-muskie/README.md

    to Manta.
 The manta-deployment zone includes a tool called add-dev-user that can be used to do this.
 You can find it at /opt/smartdc/manta-deployment/tools/add-dev-user.
+   Note: You should not use the "poseidon" user for running the tests.
 2. The ssh key that you use to authenticate as this account should be passwordless.
 It must also be stored locally, with the public key being called $HOME/.ssh/id\_rsa.pub.